oasis1701/mobalytics-accessibility-extension/README.md

 Please note, this path is most accurate if you're viewing a leveling guide.
 End game builds assume you'll have enough skill points and might not have an accurate leveling path
 I will try to make the skill tree accessible for faster end game build reading.

+On Maxroll, some guides have accessible skill trees but some don't.
+We'll try to make them accessible to screen readers if we can in the future.

 ## Planned Features

 I will add more features to cover more inaccessible sections as we find them.